MaramAlthobity/Query-a-Digital-Music-Store/README.md

 # Query-the-Chinook-Database
+This lab related to Data Analysis Track 1 Million Arab Coders Initiative from Udacity.
 ## Q1
 The Chinook database contains all invoices from the beginning of 2009 till the end of 2013.
 The employees at Chinook store are interested in seeing